MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 ```

  * `request_add_stake_with_locked_coin`
- Add delegated stake to a validator's staking pool using a locked SUI coin.
+ Add user stake to a validator's staking pool using a locked SUI coin.

 ```rust
 public entry fun request_add_stake_with_locked_coin(